James Severn

-James Alexander Robert McEwen Severn (born 10 October 1991) is an English footballer who plays as a goalkeeper.
+James Alexander Robert McEwen Severn (born 10 October 1991) is an English former footballer who played as a goalkeeper.

 Football career

 Derby County

 Born in Nottingham, Severn began his football career at his childhood team Derby County.
 He signed a professional contract at Derby in 2010.

 In October 2010, Severn was loaned out to Tamworth after Ross Atkins was recalled by Derby.
 He made his first appearance against Rushden & Diamonds on 16 October in the Conference National.
 He was recalled by Derby in November.

 On 22 February 2011, Severn made his Derby debut as a substitute in the 47th minute, replacing the injured Stephen Bywater in the 1–0 home defeat to Hull City in the Championship.
 At the end of the 2010–11 season Derby confirmed they had taken up the option of an extra year on Severn's contract.

 On 12 August 2011, Derby confirmed that Severn would be loaned to Eastwood Town until 31 December.
 He appeared 22 times for The Badgers of the Conference North, keeping only one clean sheet.
 Severn was given Derby's number 33 and became substitute goalkeeper when Adam Legzdins was loaned out to Burton Albion on 20 March 2012.
 At the end of the 2011–12 season, he was released by the club.